-If you are thinking of moving to Thailand to teach English.
+If you are thinking of moving to Thailand for teaching English.

 Thailand is one of the most popular countries for teaching English in the whole world, and it is easy to see why.
 The people are kind, the weather is beautiful, the beaches are incredible and the cost of living is low.